jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 There are lots of ways you can work with your application code, but one of the slickest is to use something called _auto-deploy_.
 With auto-deploy, you can modify the code that is running in your app by simply pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by the IBM DevOps Services powered by JazzHub Build &amp; Deploy support, but more about that later.

-To enable automatic deployment, click on your Bluemix application and then **ADD GIT**.
+To enable automatic deployment, click **ADD GIT** on your app's overview page.
 With this, you get a Git repo that's populated with the code from the sample Java app.

 ![Add Git][11]